opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Notification-Triggers2.md

     select **Add Group** from another group, it will create a child group.
 - **[Delete Group](Managing-Groups.md#Deleting)**: This option
-    deletes the selected group and all items within that group\'s tree.
+    deletes the selected group and all items within that group's tree.
 - **[Add Machine Trigger](Managing-Triggers.md#Adding)**: In the
     **Machines** tab, this option provides a list of machine triggers, as defined in the [Machine     Triggers](../../../notifications/Notification-Triggers.md#Machine)